Jeremy Pena Player Props: Astros vs. Giants

 Jeremy Pena At The Plate

-- Pena is hitting .241 with seven doubles, six home runs and five walks.
+- Pena has seven doubles, six home runs and five walks while batting .250.

-- Pena is batting .350 with two homers during his last games and is riding a six-game hitting streak.
+- Pena enters this game on a seven-game hitting streak.
+Over the course of his last outings, he's hitting .350 with two homers.

-- In 67.9% of his 28 games this season, Pena has picked up at least one hit.
-He's also had seven multi-hit games.
+- Pena has picked up a hit in 20 of 29 games this year, with multiple hits eight times.

-- He has gone deep in 21.4% of his games this season, and 4.9% of his trips to the dish.
+- He has hit a long ball in 20.7% of his games this year, and 4.8% of his trips to the plate.

-- In 39.3% of his games this season, Pena has had at least one RBI.
-He's picked up more than one in 14.3% and driven in three or more of his team's runs in one contest.
+- Pena has driven home a run in 12 games this season (41.4%), including more than one RBI in 13.8% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.